PatriciaRocaBeltran/LaySummarization_TFG/README.md

 - DataExploration.ipynb: our own exploratory data analysis conducted in a Google Colaboratory notebook

 ## Training
+- requirements.txt: the libraries needed to execute the trainings
 - Bart_finetuning_TrainerAPI.ipynb: this notebook contains the code to train [Abstract], [Whole text] and [Whole text no refs] models

 ## Evaluation